 - Extra nights

 You can obtain one at the start of your walk in the pilgrim’s office or the local church in town.
-You need to get the passport stamped in churches, restaurants or hotels along the way.
-At the end of the walk in Santiago de Compostela, you can obtain your Compostela Certificate (only if you have walked the last 100 km, finishing in Santiago).
+You need to get the Passport stamped in churches, restaurants or hotels along the way.
+At the end of the walk in Santiago de Compostela, you can obtain your Compostela Certificate.

 Important: Due to the large influx of pilgrims during summer, and to avoid long waiting times, the Pilgrim Office in Santiago has installed a numbered ticket system for issuing pilgrim certificates (the Compostela).
 This new system allows pilgrims to collect their ticket and, using a QR Code, to check the status of the queue and estimated waiting time to obtain the Compostela.
 However, the number of tickets per day is limited, so on days with high numbers of pilgrims arriving, there is a possibility that not all pilgrims will be able to collect their certificate on the day of arrival and will have to return for it on the following morning.

-Therefore, if obtaining a pilgrim certificate is important to you, and if you plan to undertake the Camino between April 15th and October 15th, we recommend that you arrange the return travel in such a way that you will be in Santiago de Compostela during the morning after your arrival.
-Better still, we encourage you to book a second night in Santiago so that you can collect the certificate without rush and enjoy the charms of the city!
+Therefore, if obtaining a pilgrim certificate is important to you, and if you plan to undertake the Camino between 15 April and 15 October , we recommend that you arrange the return travel in such a way that you will be in Santiago de Compostela during the morning after your arrival.
+Better still, we encourage you to book a second night in Santiago so that you can collect the certificate without rush and enjoy the charms of the city.